Year after year, marketing statistics confirm that email is the most effective channel for acquiring and retaining customers…

 So, it’s no surprise that 32 billion emails are sent daily by businesses…

-Which means huge demand for writers who understand their purpose but also know how to write them well.
+Which translates into a huge demand for writers who understand the purpose of emails and know how to write them well.

 But here’s the coolest part…